plone/mockup-training/intro.rst

 `TODO: difference to patternslib`
 Around 2012, Mockup came to the stage.
-Rok Garbas, always aware about the power behind JavaScript, developed Mockup out of frustration on JavaScript.
+Rok Garbas, always aware about the power behind JavaScript, developed Mockup out of frustration with JavaScript.
 Mockup started as a fork of split-off `Patternslib` - at least it took it's idea of a Pattern registry. `Patternslib` was developed by Wichert Akkerman and fellows, including `Florian Friesdorf` with whom Rok was in intense debate about ways